Life Care Planning For

 Rehabilitation and peer support

-Community resources, survivor peer support groups, life skills programming, and vocational rehabilitation to support rebuilding daily life.
+Community resources, survivor peer support groups, life skills programming, and vocational rehabilitation.

 Residential and housing support

-Transitional housing, supported living arrangements, and safety planning for survivors who have been displaced from their living situation.
+Transitional housing, supported living arrangements, and safety planning for individuals who have been displaced.

 Physical health care